lelandjansen/ScaleBook/README.md

 ## Attributions
-Although this project was designed and coded independently, it was made possible by the numerous online resources available to me.
-I would like to thank those who shared their knowledge and expertise to make projects like these possible.
+Although ScaleBook was designed and coded independently, it was made possible by the numerous online resources available to me.
+I would like to thank those who shared their knowledge and expertise to make ScaleBook possible.